React Native

 Enable push notifications

-To receive push notifications, enable the Push Notifications capability in the Xcode Project > Signing & Capabilities pane.
+Enable Push Notifications capability in Xcode: Project > Signing & Capabilities.

 Update AppDelegate